RT-Thread/rt-thread/documentation/env/env.md

-# User Manual of Env
+@page env User Manual of Env

 Env is a handy utility tool developed by RT-Thread team to build environment, graphical system configuration, and packages management for software projects that intend to run on RT-Thread operating system.
 Env tool come with source code builder, compilation environment and package management system.